HewlettPackard/green-dcc/README.md

 We welcome contributions and suggestions from the community!
 Feel free to open an issue on GitHub to discuss potential features or enhancements.

 ## 13. Citation, License & Contributors
-If you use the GreenDCC benchmark or codebase in your research, please cite our work.
+If you use the SustainCluster benchmark or codebase in your research, please cite our work.

 ### 13.1 Citation / Credits